“The Art of Receiving Blessings” (creative nonfiction) Fathom Magazine, Issue 53, March 2023.

 By day, I serve at The Chalmers Center for Economic Development at Covenant College, a group dedicated to helping churches think differently about poverty and then do something about it.
 Though it’s a great blessing to be a part of Chalmers’ team, and many of the themes of our work there will show up in my writing on this site, all content and views expressed here are solely my own and do not necessarily reflect the views of The Chalmers Center.

-At Chalmers, I often write blog posts, and also work on producing online courses like:
+At Chalmers, I often write blog posts, and also work on producing and teaching online courses like: